etianen/logot/docs/log-capturing.rst

 .. note::

-   If using :mod:`pytest`, you can probably just use the pre-configured ``logot`` fixture included in the bundled :doc:`pytest plugin <usage-pytest>` and skip manually configuring log capture. 💪
+   If using :mod:`pytest`, you can probably just use the pre-configured ``logot`` fixture included in the bundled :doc:`pytest plugin </usage-pytest>` and skip manually configuring log capture. 💪

 Capturing :mod:`logging` logs